-Phase 1 of this project was carried out in May 2002, September 2002 and July 2003 under licences 02E0713-02E0720 issued by Duchas, The Heritage Service to Donald Murphy and Deirdre Murphy.
+Phase 1 of this project was carried out in May 2002, September 2002 and July 2003 under licences 02E0713-02E0720 issued by Duchas The Heritage Service to Donald Murphy and Deirdre Murphy.
 The principal aims of this phase of the project were to test the known sites, including sites of potential identified in the EIS and through aerial photography and also to test for any previously unknown sites.
-Archaeological testing of this field was conducted on 11th June 2002 and involved the excavation of eleven trenches, the centreline and ten offsets.
-The trenches were excavated by machine equipped with a grading bucket and they had an average width of 2m, depth of 0.35-0.75m and they varied in length from 10m to 128m.
-The remains of a fulacht fiadh and associated spreads were identified near the southern end of the field.
-Topsoil stripping around the fulacht fiadh was recommended with full excavation of all features exposed.
+Archaeological testing of this field was conducted on the 18th September 2002, a dry and sunny day.
+A total of fifteen trenches were excavated in this field: two (T1A and T1B) parallel with the road centreline and thirteen tangental to these.
+Six features considered to be of archaeological interest were located towards the southern end of the field: two oval charcoal-rich pit; a circular charcoal-flecked pit; a linear feature contained a fill charcoal-rich with burnt stone; an area of oxidised clay with charcoal flecks; and a roughly circular posthole.